 During the Paleopalatial Period (2500 – 2000 BC), the cemetery zone was expanded towards the north side of the area near the beach.
 The main ensemble that has been built is that of Chrysolakkos (place with gold) which owes its name to the gold leaves and the precious objects discovered there by local villagers in the late 19th century while they were cultivating their fields.
 This fact was the reason for the excavation of the whole area by gold miners.
 These random discoveries of gold and jars prompted the archaeologist Joseph Hatzidakis in May 1915 to carry out the first excavations in the place of the palace.
 The excavations continued in 1921 by the French Archaeological School where L. Renaudin began to unveil the necropolis of Chrysolakkos and explore the seaside monuments.

-- Travel activities CULTURAL
+- Travel activities CULTURAL, Historical Site

 - Location Malia Region